imd-dev-architecture-2020/BasicRestAPI/README.md

 You will need the following software:

 - [.NET Core (At least version 3.1)](https://dotnet.microsoft.com/download).
 - An editor/IDE of your choice.
 Personally I use [Visual Studio Code](https://code.visualstudio.com/).
 When you open a `.cs` file from the project it will suggest an extension (C#); installing that add intellisense.
+See the last point in this document for a list of suggested extensions.

 ## Usage